Articles

 Windows 95

-Windows 95 (internal version 4.0) is the successor of Windows 3.11 and brings a completely new design of the interface and of the operating system with it.
+Windows 95 Screenshot The new Windows operating system with the internal version 4.0 is the successor of Windows 3.11 and brings a completely new design of the interface and of the kernel with it.
 32-bit applications are supported fully, DOS applications can also virtually be used now in a DOS box, furthermore 16-bits of programs are supported.
 Windows 95 to ME still needs DOS for the loading up program and for the DOS box.
 New hardware is comfortably recognized by plug and play, the memory management was developed further considerably.

 DOS driver software are no longer necessary in compare to Windows 3.x by now, the driver software model was changed and the hardware is used through virtual device drivers (*.VxD) directly under Windows.